mcosovic/FactorGraph.jl/docs/src/man/input.md

 The structure of the arguments should be:
 - `gbp(jacobian, observation, variance)`

-The structure for the dynamic GBP algorithm must contain the additional argument:
+The structure for the dynamic and ageing GBP algorithm must contain the additional argument:
 - `gbp(jacobian, observation, variance, dynamic)`

 The type and structure of the arguments must be: